VoidDigital/transom-web/replit.md

-# WriterNotes - Full-Stack Note-Taking Application
+# Transom Web Interface - Full-Stack Note-Taking Application

 ## Overview

-WriterNotes is a modern, full-stack note-taking application built with React, Express, and Firebase.
-The application provides a clean, intuitive interface for creating, organizing, and managing notes across projects with real-time synchronization and authentication.
+This is the responsive web interface for Transom, a note-taking app for writers.
+Built with React, Express, and Firebase, it provides seamless synchronization with the iOS app, allowing users to access and manage their writing projects, notes, and tags from any device.
+The web interface maintains feature parity with the mobile app while offering a desktop-optimized experience.

 ## System Architecture